microsauce/gravy/README.md

 ### Controllers

 Controllers are very similar to routes but there are a few notable differences.
 First, controllers handle specific URI's rather than patterns.
 Second, controllers are ignorant of http method.
 Rather than defining handlers for http methods we define actions.
-Finally, because we are handling specific URI's we by convention presume that any view rendered by your actions are located in a folder by the same name as the controller.
+Finally, because we are handling specific URI's we, by convention, presume that any views rendered by your action are located in a folder by the same name as the controller.
 For example, for the given URI:

 	/friendly/controller/greeting